Home » Sweets » Healthy Edible Cookie Dough Bites

 Therefore, the CDC does not recommend consuming raw, uncooked flours.
 While the risk is very very low, it is worth mentioning and you should always stay aware of any foodborne outbreaks.

 To Eliminate Risk, you heat your flour to 165 degrees.
-You can do this by popping it in your microwave, heat for 30 seconds and mix, heat for another 30 seconds, and mix, and heat for a final 30 seconds.
+You can do this by popping it in your microwave, heating for 30 seconds and mixing, heating for another 30 seconds, and mixing, and heating for a final 30 seconds.
 This should bring your flour up to 165 degrees.
 You can use an instant-read thermometer to be sure.
 You can also heat it in a 350-degree oven for a few minutes.

 Easy to Make